SilenZcience/CoBa_Projekt/README.md

     - specify the output OUT_FILE used for compilation.
     - default is the input-file with a .j extension.
 - -debug
-    - show additional debug information.
+    - show additional debug information (e.g. SymbolTable, ControlFlowGraph).

 ### Execution